Surfer's ear: Causes

 The majority of patients present in their mid-30s to late 40s.
 This is likely due to a combination of the slow growth of the bone and the decreased participation in activities associated with surfer's ear past the 30s.
 However, surfer's ear is possible at any age and is directly proportional to the amount of time spent in cold, wet, windy weather without adequate protection.
+The broad-based bony ridges formed by the body are part of its defense mechanism.

-The normal ear canal is approximately 7 mm in diameter and has a volume of approximately 0.8 ml (approximately one-sixth of a teaspoon).
+The normal ear canal is approximately 7mm in diameter and has a volume of approximately 0.8ml (approximately one-sixth of a teaspoon).
 As the condition progresses, the diameter narrows and can even close completely if untreated, although people generally seek help once the passage has constricted to 0.5–2 mm due to the noticeable hearing impairment.
 While not necessarily harmful in and of itself, constriction of the ear canal from these growths can trap debris, leading to painful and difficult to treat infections.

+Complications

+The size of the bone growth is directly proportional to severity of complications present.
+Complications progressively get worse the more time one spends exposed to the elements.
+Hearing loss is the primary complication of surfers ear, especially as one ages.
+The reason the hearing loss occurs is because the bone growth in the ear makes it is harder for trapped water to escape.
+The blocked water impacts the cerumen (earwax) glands and puts pressure on the tympanic membrane (eardrum).
+In severe cases with high impact water sport athletes like surfing, the eardrum can rupture due to the pressure.
+Surfer's ear is not the same as swimmer's ear, although recurring infection can result as a side effect because of the trapped water.

 Prevalence

-A 2015 review of eight other studies found that the prevalence of surfer's ear among surfers ranged from 31% to 80%, largely depending on sea temperature of the geographical area studied, with colder climates having higher prevalence.
-The study also found among 105 surfers in Cornwall, England 63.8% had surfer's ear.
+A 2023 study found that the prevalence of surfer's ear among surfers was as high as 73%, largely depending on sea temperature of the geographical area studied, with higher prevalence in colder climates.
+The severity of the condition is directly correlated to the amount of time the ear is exposed to cold and windy atmosphere.

 Prevention

-The widespread use of wetsuits has allowed people to surf in much colder waters, which has increased the incidence and severity of surfer's ear for people who do not properly protect their ears.
-Preventative measures include avoiding activity during extremely cold or windy conditions, and keep the ear canal as warm and dry as possible through the use of earplugs and wetsuit hoods.
+The widespread use of wetsuits has allowed people to surf in much colder waters, which has increased the incidences and severity of surfer's ear for people who do not properly protect their ears.
+Preventative measures include avoiding activity during extremely cold or windy conditions, and keeping the ear canal as warm and dry as possible through the use of earplugs and wetsuit hoods.
+Ear putty is also available as a protective measure.
+The putty can provide a tighter seal than earplugs, but can also restrict hearing.
 In one study, two thirds of 92 surfers were aware that surfer's ear could be prevented.
-One study suggests that for kayakers, since surfer's ear is a slowly progressive condition, kayakers may not wear earplugs until symptoms appear.
+One study suggests that in kayaking, since surfer's ear is a slowly progressive condition, kayakers may not wear earplugs until symptoms appear.